Showing posts with label Social Justice & Human Rights. Show all posts

 Disinformation and fake news can kill

-With the Dengvaxia scare, over 2 million Filipino children are currently at risk of contracting measles which is a highly contagious airborne disease-causing respiratory complications that can be lethal.
+With the Dengvaxia scare, over 2 million Filipino children are currently at risk of contracting measles, a highly infectious airborne disease-causing respiratory complications that can be lethal.

-This would not have happened if there was no mass hysteria coming from several personalities from broadcast media and social media.
+This would not have happened if there had been no mass hysteria coming from several personalities from broadcast media and social media.
 The disinformation easily spread and was accepted by their followers to be an absolute truth.

-Nowadays, thousands or millions of Filipinos are a victim of fake news or disinformation with social media in particular.
-Social media influencers have to be responsible for their words or statement so as not to create confusion, and also for followers and the general public to learn how to decipher real news from fake ones.
+Nowadays, thousands or millions of Filipinos are victims of fake news or disinformation with social media.
+Social media influencers have to be responsible for their words or statement to not create confusion, and also for followers and the general public to learn how to decipher real news from fake ones.

-With the rising number of measles cases across the country, the Department of Health and President Duterte himself have step up to lead a campaign on national television for families to have their children get vaccinated from diseases.
-The public call was followed by Vice President Robredo and now, the Chief Public Attorney, Persida Acosta who seemed to be remorseful when she expressed to the public not to be scared of vaccination to spare children from getting measles considering its alarming rates: a step she made just after the call for her resignation by our Senators and some people.
+With the rising number of measles cases across the country, the Department of Health and President Duterte has stepped up to lead a campaign on national television for families to have their children vaccinated against diseases.
+The public call was followed by Vice President Robredo and now, the Chief Public Attorney, Persida Acosta, who seemed to be remorseful when she expressed to the public not to be scared of vaccination to spare children from getting measles considering its alarming rates: a step she made just after the call for her resignation by our Senators and some people.

-Our leaders have the biggest role to play in all of these circumstances affecting the state of health of Filipino children.
-They may have reflected on their shortcomings and they are now doing their part to correct the mistakes they have caused.
-For the Chief Public Attorney, her sudden active campaign for vaccination may not be an admission of guilt, hence taking responsibility for her actions if her advocacy to fight for her clients led to the health crisis our country is facing.
+Our leaders have the most significant role to play in all of these circumstances affecting the state of health of Filipino children.
+They may have reflected on their shortcomings and are now doing their part to correct the mistakes they have caused.
+For the Chief Public Attorney, her sudden active campaign for vaccination may not be an admission of guilt, hence taking responsibility for her actions if her advocacy to fight for her clients led to our country's health crisis.

 Our Call to action

-May this health crisis serve as a call to other media personalities and social media influencers to do the same thing and to stop disinformation campaigns causing trial by publicity and untoward events and worst is loss of lives.
-We have lost the confidence of our people in our Government's immunization campaign and it might take time for others to regain the trust.
+May this health crisis call other media personalities and social media influencers to do the same thing and stop disinformation campaigns causing trials by publicity and untoward events?
+The worst is the loss of lives.
+We have lost the confidence of our people in our Government's immunization campaign, and it might take time for others to regain their trust.

-Full immunization is very important in developing immunity against highly communicable diseases.
-Imagine if all children received full immunization, we are closer to eradicating diseases like measles.
+Full immunization is essential in developing immunity against highly communicable diseases.
+Imagine if all children received full immunization; we would be closer to eradicating diseases like measles.

-We have already eradicated diseases like polio, maternal and neonatal tetanus, hence we can also achieve a measles-free country and eradicate other diseases through full immunization.
-It may be a challenging task for our healthcare workers, but with the active campaign of our government and the cooperation of the public, the goal can be achieved.
+We have already eradicated diseases like polio and maternal and neonatal tetanus.
+Hence we can also achieve a measles-free country and eliminate other conditions through full immunization.
+It may be a challenging task for our healthcare workers, but with our government's active campaign and the public's cooperation, the goal can be achieved.

-As a Healthcare advocate, I want to protect my family and the public through health education for them to live their best life that they deserve.
-Whoever we are, we have the capacity to become health advocates and our advocacy can create a ripple effect towards a healthy citizenry and community.
+As a Healthcare advocate, I want to protect my family and the public through health education to live the best life they deserve.
+Whoever we are, we can become health advocates, and our advocacy can create a ripple effect toward a healthy citizenry and community.

 © 2019 Del Cusay